nyu-cso-005-fa19/hw02-sol/README.md

 Write a C program that takes two command line arguments

-1. A path to a text file, and
+1. One of `-c`, `-w`, `-l`, and

-2. one of `-c`, `-w`, `-l`.
+2. a path to a text file.

 Your program should then print:

-* the number of characters in the given text file, if the second argument is `-c`,
+* the number of characters in the given text file, if the first argument is `-c`,

-* the number of words in the given text file, if the second argument is `-w`, and
+* the number of words in the given text file, if the first argument is `-w`, and

-* the number of newlines in the given text file, if the second argument is `-l`.
+* the number of newlines in the given text file, if the first argument is `-l`.

 This value should be followed by a single space character (`' '`) and